AnthonyByansi/Azure-ETL-Pipeline/README.md

 * `requirements.txt` : This file contains the necessary Python dependencies for the Azure Function.
 * `pyspark_job.py`: This file contains the Apache Spark job code that performs the transformations.
 * `README.md`: This file, which contains information about the project and how to use it

+## Contributing

+Contributions to the project are welcome.
+If you would like to contribute, please fork the repository and submit a pull request.